Table Of Contents

 AWS Instance Chipsets

-There are three main types of processing cores you will find on AWS: Intel Xeon, AWS Graviton, and AMD EPYC.
-Among the many features of Intel processors are Turbo Boost and Advanced Vector extensions.
+There are three main types of processing cores on AWS: Intel Xeon, AWS Graviton, and AMD EPYC.
+Turbo Boost and Advanced Vector extensions are among the many features of Intel processors.

-The Graviton2 processors from AWS, however, are 40% more efficient than previous generations.
+However, the Graviton2 processors from AWS are 40% more efficient than previous generations.
 If you have ARM-based workloads, AMD EPYC processors are designed for you.

 However, AWS is actively adding different types of processors in the fold, including Gaudo accelerators by Intel’s Habana Labs and AWS’ own Tritanium instances for training deep learning models.